ocaml/v3.ocaml.org-rescript/CONTRIBUTING.md

 make install-deps
 ```

-The command installs the appropriate versions of node and yarn.
-It also installs
+The command installs the appropriate versions of node, yarn, and esy.
+It also vendors in the `ood` library.

 ### Development